FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Acknowledgement

 \section{Acknowledgement}

-This work was supported by National Natural Science Foundation of China (62303319, 62406195), Shanghai Local College Capacity Building Program (23010503100), ShanghaiTech AI4S Initiative SHTAI4S202404, HPC Platform of ShanghaiTech University, Core Facility Platform of Computer Science and Communication of ShanghaiTech University, and MoE Key Laboratory of Intelligent Perception and Human-Machine Collaboration (ShanghaiTech University), and Shanghai Engineering Research Center of Intelligent Vision and Imaging.
+This work was supported by National Natural Science Foundation of China (62303319, 62406195), Shanghai Local College Capacity Building Program (23010503100), ShanghaiTech AI4S Initiative SHTAI4S202404, HPC Platform of ShanghaiTech University, and MoE Key Laboratory of Intelligent Perception and Human-Machine Collaboration (ShanghaiTech University), Shanghai Engineering Research Center of Intelligent Vision and Imaging.
+This work was also supported in part by computational resources provided by Fcloud CO., LTD.